 At the age of eight, Stevens's father, Joe Stevens, an accomplished accordionist, gifted him and his brother Paul with accordions, sparking George's passion for music.
 However, it was at the age of twelve, after the passing of his grandfather, Vine Stevens, a professional mandolinist, that George transitioned to the mandolin.
 In honor of his late grandfather, George, along with his brother Paul and cousin Donny Stevens, formed a tribute band called Vine's Boys.
 This heartfelt endeavor paid homage to their grandfather's legacy, as Vine Stevens had previously performed under the same name with George's father, Joe Stevens, and his uncle, Dewey Stevens.

 Throughout his teenage years, George's musical influences primarily revolved around traditional Gypsy and Serbian music.
 However, he experienced a profound shift in his late teens when he discovered The Gipsy Kings, whose Latin and Mediterranean-infused sound deeply inspired him.
 In 2002, George formed The Gypsy Boys alongside his brother Paul, and the band quickly established a strong presence in the vibrant Los Angeles club circuit.
 The Gypsy Boys became a beloved fixture, regularly performing at various clubs and private events.

-When asked about his inspiration for becoming a musician, Stevens recalls an early memory, “When I started playing music, the only person I wanted to impress was my father.
+Reflecting on his musical journey, George fondly recalls a formative memory: "When I started playing music, the only person I wanted to impress was my father.
 Once I learned a song, I would play it for him, and once I saw a smile on his face, that was all the encouragement I needed.
 From around the age of fourteen to seventeen, he would direct me and help me craft my musicianship and showmanship."

 George Steven's credits on Allmusic guide